Seven Steps on Converting Your Australian Visitor Visa to a Partner Visa

 Now that you’ve done all the hard work, all that’s left to do is lodge your subclass 820 Partner Visa (Temporary).
 As with all visa applications, you must prove your identity and provide true information with your application.

-You need to apply and pay the visa fee on the Department of Home Affairs’ ImmiAccount website and be sure to keep a record of your Transaction Reference Number as your Australian partner will need it for their sponsorship application.
+You must apply and pay the visa fee on the Department of Home Affairs’ ImmiAccount website, and be sure to keep a record of your Transaction Reference Number, as your Australian partner will need it for their sponsorship application.
 Your ImmiAccount is also where you’ll receive any requests for further information.

 Step Seven: Wait for Your Partner Visa to be Approved